silicons/Citadel-Station-13-RP/nepids.md

 ### Nomenclature

-Created to be an extension of their host vessels, Dnin-Nepid synthetics share a similar, but divergent naming scheme as the one often used to name arkships and shuttlecraft.
+Created to be an extension of their host vessels, Dnin-Nepid synthetics share a similar, but divergent naming scheme as the one often used to name ships and shuttlecraft.

 - Synthetics are always identified in domain by their originating ship.
     - For the outlying cases where one is not made onboard a ship, the name of the planet or the stellar system is also acceptable.